maxofn/ESA_GAS/README.md

 ### Fit a Linear Regression Model

-So we fit a simple linear regression model.
+In principle, estimating the total gas flow should yield reasonably accurate estimates of total consumption (apart from unit conversion).
+However, this approach may not fully account for systematic factors (e.g., loss of gas during transport, additional stations that were not identified).
+To address these potential discrepancies, we fit a simple linear regression model, considering monthly gas flow as the predictor and gas demand as the response.

 ``` r
 fit <- lm(demand ~ flow)